stableton-dorahack/stablecoin-tact-contracts/sources/output/stableton_PositionAddressContract.md

 134: Invalid argument
 135: Code of a contract was not found
 136: Invalid address
+137: Masterchain support is not enabled for this contract
 15032: not from stablecoin master
 22230: Already set
 31797: debt less than repay amount
+43504: position will not be healthy
 53160: not from positions manager
 61910: not from positionsManager
 63577: withdrawal amount more than position has